 There are outstanding legal and other claims and possible claims against the Group (other than claims under contracts of insurance), the aggregate amount of which cannot be readily quantified.
 Where considered appropriate, legal advice has been obtained.
-The directors are of the opinion that provisions are not required in respect of these matters as the amounts are not capable of reliable measurement.
+The Group does not consider the outcome of any such claims known to exist at the date of this report, either individually or in aggregate, is likely to have a material effect on its operations or financial position except where recognised in Note 30(a).
+The directors are of the opinion that provisions are not required in respect of these matters, as it is not probable that a future sacrifice of economic benefits will be required or the amount is not capable of reliable measurement.